 Breathing Pathway Overview of the human respiratory system.

-Homeostasis is an ideal condition or state of equilibrium in which all systems of the body are operating and working harmoniously to accomplish all its needs.
+Homeostasis is an ideal condition or state of equilibrium in which all systems of the body are operating and working harmoniously to accomplish all of its needs.
 Homeostasis in respiration is under the control of gas exchange and regulated by blood pH.
 It is in the lungs and alveoli where gas exchange takes place, specifically between the alveoli and pulmonary blood capillaries.
-The process called diffusion is the exchange of air resulting in the increase of oxygen concentration and decrease of C02.
+The process called diffusion is the exchange of air that results in an increase of oxygen concentration and a decrease of C02.

-External respiration, commonly called breathing, is the exchange of gas between the air in the alveoli and blood within the pulmonary capillaries at a normal rate of 12-20 breaths per minute.
-Internal respiration is the exchange of gas at the cellular level.
+External respiration, commonly called breathing, is the exchange of gas between the air in the alveoli and blood within the pulmonary capillaries an internal respiration is the exchange of gas at the cellular level.

-Oxygen and Carbon Dioxide Discussion of oxygen and carbon dioxide cycles.
+[Physiological Responses to Oxygen and Carbon Dioxide in the Breathing Environment] Discussion of oxygen and carbon dioxide cycles. https://www.cdc.gov/niosh/npptl/resources/certpgmspt/meetings/09172009/pdfs/9CO202PresentWJW.pdf

 Cellular Respiration Information on the exchange of oxygen and carbon dioxide.

 Lung capacity refers to the amount of air that a person’s lungs can hold at any given time.
-Human lungs can hold approximately four to six liters of air but only about a third of this capacity is used during normal activities.
-Males on average have a higher lung capacity than females and those who live in higher altitudes have a bigger lung capacity than people living at sea level due to the air being less dense at higher altitudes.
-Total lung capacity is measured by adding together the Tidal Volume, Expiratory Reserve Volume, Inspiratory Reserve Volume, and Residual Volume.
+Total lung capacity depends on age, height, sex, and other factors related to the health of the person.
+A pulmonary function test allows the doctor to see whether an individual is within a normal range.
+Males, on average, have a higher lung capacity than females, and those who live in higher altitudes have a bigger lung capacity than people living at sea level due to the air being less dense at higher altitudes.
+Total lung capacity is measured by adding together the tidal volume, expiratory reserve volume, inspiratory reserve volume, and residual volume.
 All of these values are measured with the use of a spirometer.

-Measuring Lung Capacity Discussion and workshop on measuring Lung Capacity.
+Measuring Lung Capacity Discussion and worksheet for measuring lung capacity.

-Testing the Capacity of your Lungs Information about Lung Capacity Test.
+Testing the Capacity of your Lungs Intro to reading pulmonary function tests.

-Article on the Stimulation of Breathing Journal resource on breathing stimulation.
+Article on the Stimulation of Breathing Article about how the brain controls breathing.

 Buffers in Blood pH Key concepts of pH regulation.